-Atlantic County middle school educator Jennifer Keeney was awarded a $1,900 grant to expand resources available in The Reset Room for students in crisis.
+Atlantic County middle school educators Jennifer Keeney and Jessica Torcicollo were awarded a $1,900 grant to expand resources available in The Reset Room for students in crisis.
 The current administration of Absecon Public Schools has promoted using restorative practices, hired a full-time middle school counselor, and utilizes two district-wide therapy dogs.

 The Reset Room will have soft furniture and accents to provide a comfortable space.
 Positive and inspirational quotations will be affixed to the walls, as well as a tapestry of yoga poses.
 Various resources will be incorporated to address a variety of student needs.
 There will be a small mini-trampoline for students who need to exert physical energy to de-escalate.
 Art supplies will be available for creative expression.
 A curtained area will provide a quieter, slightly darker space where a student can meditate.
 A Sensory LED Bubble Tank will provide a calming focal point for the meditative area.
 District therapy dogs may be called on to accompany students in crisis in the Reset Room.
 When students have de-escalated, they will be encouraged to write a short goal or reflection.